kozimovich/Matematika-Qorakolziyo/README.md

   # O‘zbekistondagi eng katta matematika markazi.

-  This is a code bundle for O'quv markazi saytini yaratish.
+  This is a code bundle for O‘zbekistondagi eng katta matematika markazi.
 The original project is available at https://www.figma.com/design/EozcyPq6icRX7WjJ5wUARb/O-quv-markazi-saytini-yaratish.

   ## Running the code